shomali11/fridge/README.md

 ## Example 6

-Using the `HandleEvent` to pass a callback to access the stream of events generated
+Using `HandleEvent` to pass a callback to access the stream of events generated

 ```go
 package main